 Guessing or making assumptions about causes of events or behaviours; often based on stereotypes and group identity.

-- Get accurate information and don’t make assumptions or guess
+- Getting accurate information and not making assumptions or guessing

-- Be non-judgemental and use empathy to gain an understanding of the situation from the other person’s point of view
+- Being non-judgemental and using empathy to gain an understanding of the situation from the other person’s point of view

-- Examine the context rather than personal attributes
+- Examining the context rather than personal attributes

-- Use reasoning and explicit consideration of alternatives
+- Using reasoning and explicit consideration of alternatives

-- Build emotional and cultural intelligence to reflect on and understand your behaviour and why others behave the way they do.
+- Building emotional and cultural intelligence to reflect on and understand your behaviour and why others behave the way they do.